germanattanasio/audio-analysis/INSTRUCTIONS.md

   cf push
   ```

-## Test

-To test out our application, go back to the "Success!" page and click on the "View App" button again.

 You will see the finished application, which utilizes the Speech to Text and AlchemyLanguage capabilities to provide a useful tool for users to transcribe Videos and identify concepts on them.